h4ck3r21/Rng-Posts/README.md

-it is a simple app that can save notes
+it is a simple app that can share/save stuff for you and other people.

 here is website: https://duke-of-e-website.herokuapp.com/